thecyberdragon/Python-Scripts/cyber_tables_documentation.md

 - row_number: gives each row a number top to bottom in default order
 - \+ days: adds n days to a date or datetime based on the value given in the calculation_value argument
 - \- days: subtracts n days from a date or datetime based on the value given in the calculation_value argument
+- days_between: finds the number of days between two date or datetimes
 - above_theshold_percent: gives each row a True or False value if the reference column falls in the top n percent given in the calculation_value argument
 - below_threshold_percent: gives each row a True or False value if the reference column falls in the bottom n percent given in the calculation_value argument